MichaelCurrin/learn-to-code/learn-bash/tutorials/git/mergeRepos.md

     $ git commit -m "Move all oldRepoA objects into oldRepoA dir.
     $ git push
     ```

     Commit message will be something like `Merge remote-tracking branch 'oldRepoA/master'`.

+    Using this style, each old repo will have its README.md file in the same subdir as other files.
+    So you can use one short top-level README.md file for the newRepo which can describe the repo.

-    Consider that your rules in .gitignore might need modification at this point if they are
+    Consider that your rules in .gitignore might need modification at this point, if they are
-    relative to the top level dirs which are one level down.
+    relative to the top level dirs which are now one level down.

 3. Add oldRepoA as remote on the newRepo